 Community education classes served over 1,000 learners.

-Volunteers: 250 RSABG volunteers contribute more than 24,000 hours of service.
+Volunteers: 230 RSABG volunteers contribute more than 24,000 hours of service on a yearly basis.

 Public Relations and Marketing